-For all Projects: A Transmittal Letter on official letterhead that is signed by an executive who is authorized to request funding on behalf of the applicant organization.
-For Projects on Private Lands: Landowner agreement(s); and, if applicable, HOA/Community Land Authorization(s).
-Templates are available on the Grants Gateway site .
-For Projects in Areas to Be Impacted by Sea Level Rise: Worksheet for Selecting a RSLR Estimate, which is Appendix A (also available on the Grants Gateway website) in the Guidance for Using Maryland's 2023 Sea Level Rise Projections report.
-For Non-governmental Applicants: Letter of support from a local government representative; landowner agreement as necessary П FieldDoc nutrient and sediment reductions:
+• For all Projects: A Transmittal Letter on official letterhead that is signed by an executive who is authorized to request funding on behalf of the applicant organization.

+- For Projects on Private Lands: Landowner agreement(s); and, if applicable, HOA/Community Land Authorization(s).
+Templates are available, including an updated landowner agreement, on the Grants Gateway site.

+- For Projects in Areas to Be Impacted by Sea Level Rise: Worksheet for Selecting a RSLR Estimate, which is Appendix A (also available on the Grants Gateway website) in the Guidance for Using Maryland's 2023 Sea Level Rise Projections report.

+- For Non-governmental Applicants: Letter of support from a local government representative; landowner agreement as necessary

+- FieldDoc nutrient and sediment reductions:

-0 Applicants are required to use FieldDoc.org to estimate nitrogen, phosphorus and sediment reductions.
-Any proposal that does not include calculations from FieldDoc will not be considered. ☐ Curre nt Designs ☐ Comp lete Budget ☐ Letter s of Support from Committed Partners ☐ Photo graphs of Current Conditions ☐ Pay fo r Success Quantification Plan (if Pay for Success track) ☐ Pre-re storation MBSS sampling data (if stream restoration is located in aforei mentioned areas)
+- Applicants are required to use FieldDoc.org to estimate nitrogen, phosphorus and sediment reductions.
+Any proposal that does not include calculations from FieldDoc will not be considered.
+The Fielddoc website includes extensive help documentation to support your application including guidance specifically for Outcome 1 applications.
+Please take advantage of this documentation as a first step when utilizing FieldDoc.
+DNR and FieldDoc staff are also available to answer follow up questions to support your application to Grants Gateway.

+- Current Designs

+- Permits (if applicable)

+- Complete Budget

+- Letters of Support from Committed Partners

+- Photographs of Current Conditions

+- Pre-restoration MBSS sampling data (if stream restoration is located in aforementioned areas)

+- Communication and Engagement Strategy

-Outcome Contact: Dana Reiss
+Outcome Contact: